 Decisions about whether and how to treat CL should be individualized, including whether to use a systemic (oral or parenteral) medication rather than a local or topical approach.
 All cases of ML should be treated with systemic therapy.
 Clinicians may consult with CDC staff about the relative merits of various approaches to treat CL and ML (see the Diagnosis section above for contact information).
 The response to a particular regimen may vary not only among Leishmania species but also for the same species in different geographic regions.

-In March 2014, the Food and Drug Administration (FDA) approved the oral agent miltefosine to treat New World CL caused by 3 species in the Viannia subgenus [Leishmania (V.) braziliensis, L. (V.) panamensis, and L. (V.) guyanensis] and ML caused by L. (V.) braziliensis in adults and adolescents ≥12 years of age who weigh ≥30 kg and who are not pregnant or breastfeeding.
+The oral agent miltefosine is FDA-approved to treat CL caused by 3 New World species in the Viannia subgenus [Leishmania (V.) braziliensis, L. (V.) panamensis, and L. (V.) guyanensis] as well as for ML caused by L. (V.) braziliensis in adults and adolescents ≥12 years of age who weigh ≥30 kg and are not pregnant or breastfeeding during therapy or for 5 months thereafter.
+Miltefosine is available in the United States via www.profounda.com.

 Avoid outdoor activities, to the extent possible, especially from dusk to dawn, when sand flies generally are the most active.